-What the Fundamental Attribution Error means for Marketers
+What the Fundamental Attribution Error Means for Marketers

-In the last half century, social psychologists have demonstrated over and over again that contextual factors are actually stronger predictors of human behavior than personality variables.
+In the last half-century, social psychologists have demonstrated time and time again that contextual factors are stronger predictors of human behavior than personality variables.

 When we witness an action by someone, we are often unable to appreciate the influence of situational factors on human behavior.
-For example, if someone cuts you off in traffic, your immediate reaction is, “this person is a complete jerk!”
-But in reality, maybe he never cuts anyone off and is only doing it this time to get to the hospital where his wife is about to give birth.
+For example, when someone cuts you off in traffic, your immediate reaction often is, “this person is a complete jerk!”
+But in reality, maybe they never cut anyone off and only did it this time to get to the hospital, where their wife is about to give birth.

-This isn’t just a simple social science finding, it has everything to do with marketing and advertising, sales, and services.
-If you’re interested in something like consumer satisfaction, the FAE can affect these measures.
-It’s important to develop your consumer engagement in such a way as to understand other biases that consumers may use when interacting with your organization.
+This isn’t just a simple social science finding- it has everything to do with your marketing and advertising.
+And it doesn’t stop there, the FAE can affect nearly every aspect of your business.
+So, it’s crucial to develop your consumer engagement in such a way as to understand other biases that consumers may use when interacting with your organization.

-If marketers want to unlock consumer behavior insights, they must understand contextual factors in parallel.
+For the most part, this challenges the current advertising status quo- where a heavy focus is placed on identifying consumer profiles and target audiences.
+But if marketers want to effectively understand consumer behavior, they must also understand contextual factors in parallel.
 They need to identify the relevant context and examine their relationship with consumer profiles and behaviors.

 Social Factors: These can include circles of family, friends, colleagues, and in some cases even including celebrities, brand ambassadors, and product consultants.
-Marketers need to examine the interaction between social factors and personality types they influence.
+Marketers need to examine the interaction between social factors and the personality types they influence.

-Role:Being aware of variables such as position, profession, and even status are important to understanding consumers.
+Role:Being aware of variables such as position, profession, and even status are important to understanding consumers' state of mind.

-Space and Time:Research has shown over and over again that the physical or virtual space where consumers interact with products greatly affect their behavior.
+Space and Time:Research has shown again and again that the physical or virtual space where consumers interact with products greatly affects their behavior.
 Noise, ease of navigation, and aesthetics are just a few examples.
-Additionally, consumer relationships with time, be it time of the day, feeling of being rushed, or how long it takes to complete a transaction can be a major determinant in consumer behavior.
+Additionally, consumer relationships with time, be it the time of the day, feeling of being rushed, or how long it takes to complete a transaction can be a major determinant in consumer behavior.